GLodi/matchymatchy/README.md

 In order to simplify state management, I've also implemented EventStates: blocs that emit a new widget's state based on an event.

-## Features
+## Multiplayer

+Multiplayer is handled by Firebase.
+A Firestore database stores all matches, queue and users information and all endpoints are Firebase Functions written in Typescript (project under directory **functions**).

+ - Queue

+When a player looks for a new match, he's put in a FIFO queue and joins a match as soon as an opponent is found.
+A common target is chosen for them and whoever reaches the goal with the fewest amount of moves wins.

+ - Reconnection

+Players can leave a match at any time and reconnect later.
+Active matches are stored on the device thanks to sqflite.

+ - Forfeit

+Players can forfeit a match.
+This immediately triggers a win condition for the opponent.

+ - Move/Win/Challenge notification

+Notifications are handled by Firebase Cloud Messaging.
+Every time a player is challenged, or an opponent plays a move, both players are notified.

+If you want to use the online component, you can create a new Firebase project, create your own google-services.json and put it under android/app.

-  - Singleplayer
+## Singleplayer

- The app comes with a sql db of 500 combinations of target fields + game fields.
+The app comes with a sqflite db of 500 combinations of target fields + game fields.
 A random combination is chosen.

-  - Multiplayer

-Multiplayer is handled by Firebase.
-You can find the Firebase project under the directory functions.
-Still under development, but you can copy it into your Firebase project and give it a try.